-Due to the threat of a ‘new pogrom’ against transgender sex workers after Nuray's murder, Avaz tried to find, warn, unite sex workers to prevent further murders.
+Due to the threat of a ‘new pogrom’ against transgender sex workers after Nuray's murder, Avaz tried to find, warn, and unite sex workers to prevent further murders.

 ‘Let’s wait for this issue [Nuray’s murder] to end; we can work a lot with transwomen.
 They can even organise,’ he would say.